Sunday, July 19, 2020

 The name rings a bell.
 Wasn't there something called House of Saxe-Coburg and Gotha?

 Coburg and Gotha are two cities in Germany.
 The first is located in Franconia, and the second is in Thuringia.
-Red Baron visited Gotha twice but only for a short time, so when I was in Erfurt, the city was just a 20 minutes train ride away.
+Red Baron visited Gotha twice but only briefly, so when I was in Erfurt, the city was just a 20-minute train ride away.
 I decided to spend one day in Gotha while keeping my residence in Erfurt.

-The Dukes of Saxe-Coburg are a branch line of the Wettiner, and their history is somewhat complicated.
-To make a long story short: The first duke of Saxe-Coburg and Gotha was Ernest I, who reigned from 1826 to 1844.
+The Dukes of Saxe-Coburg are a branch of the Wettiner, and their history is somewhat complicated.
+To make a long story short, the first Duke of Saxe-Coburg and Gotha was Ernest I, who reigned from 1826 to 1844.

 The streetcar took me from the station (lower right)